Slashing

 Test Thoroughly: Never deploy new validator configurations without extensive testing on testnet.

-Use Multiple Clients: Distribute your validators across different client implementations to avoid single client bug affecting all.
+Use Multiple Clients: Distribute your validators across different client implementations to avoid a single client bug affecting all.

 Stay Informed: Follow protocol updates and client releases, updating promptly to patch vulnerabilities.